ogtoledano/Text_Cat_Based_EDA/README.md

 + numpy
 + nltk

-For load pre-trained models, Dataloaders, hyper-parameters tuning, CNN training and testing, you will need:
+For loading pre-trained models, Dataloaders, hyper-parameters tuning, CNN training and testing, you will need:
 + torch == 1.2.0+cu92
 + skorch == 0.9.0